-Mark ArmstrongAssistant Professor of Physical Therapy Holland School of Sciences & Mathematics
+Mark ArmstrongAssistant Professor of Physical Therapy College of Health Professions

 - BS in Physical Therapy, Thomas Jefferson University

 - MS in Adult Education, Troy State University

 Dr. Armstrong received his Bachelor of Science degree in Physical Therapy from Thomas Jefferson University.
 He earned a Master of Science in Adult Education from Troy State University and a Master of Arts in Theological Studies from Liberty University.
 He did his transitional Doctor of Physical Therapy from Creighton University.